-Kaiser Senior Advantage HMO Plan UnitedHealthcare Medicare Advantage PPO Plan The following benefits are effective July 1, 2017 Operating Engineers PPO Plan CHEMICAL DEPENDENCY No charge for inpatient detoxification \$5 co-pay per visit for outpatient evaluation and treatment No charge No charge Plan pays difference between Medicare's allowance and their paid amount PRESCRIPTION DRUGS \$5 per prescription (walk in or mail order up to a 100-day supply Walk-in pharmacy (30-day supply): \$5 - generic drug \$15 - preferred brand drug \$30 - non-preferred brand drug Mail Order (90-day supply): \$10 - generic drug \$30 - preferred brand drug \$30 - preferred brand drug \$80 - non-preferred brand drug Walk-in pharmacy (30-day supply): \$10 - generic drug \$25 - preferred brand drug \$40 - non-preferred brand drug Mail Order (90-day supply): \$25 - generic drug \$62.50 - preferred brand drug \$100 - non-preferred brand drug VISION BENEFITS Routine eye exams \$5 co-pay No charge - 1 exam every 12 months \$15 co-pay - 1 exam every 12 months Eyewear Up to \$150 allowance every two years Up to \$130 eyewear allowance every two years Up to \$175 contact lens allowance in lieu of eyewear every two years \$25 co-pay - lenses and frames or contacts once every 24 months

-Additional Benefits under UnitedHealthcare Medicare Advantage PPO

-Nurseline: You may call the Nurseline 24 hours a day, 7 days a week to speak to a registered nurse about your medical concerns and questions.
+Kaiser Senior Advantage HMO Plan UnitedHealthcare Medicare Advantage PPO Plan The following benefits are effective July 1, 2017 Operating Engineers PPO Plan CHEMICAL DEPENDENCY No charge for inpatient detoxification \$5 co-pay per visit for outpatient evaluation and treatment No charge No charge Plan pays difference between Medicare's allowance and their paid amount PRESCRIPTION DRUGS \$5 per prescription (walk in or mail order up to a 100-day supply Walk-in pharmacy (30-day supply): \$5 - generic drug \$15 - preferred brand drug \$30 - non-preferred brand drug Mail Order (90-day supply): \$10 - generic drug \$30 - preferred brand drug \$80 - non-preferred brand drug Walk-in pharmacy (30-day supply): \$10 - generic drug \$25 - preferred brand drug \$40 - non-preferred brand drug Mail Order (90-day supply): \$25 - generic drug \$25 - preferred brand drug \$100 - non-preferred brand drug VISION BENEFITS Routine eye exams \$5 со-рау No charge - 1 exam every 12 months \$15 co-pay - 1 exam every 12 months Eyewear Up to \$150 allowance every two years Up to \$130 eyewear allowance every two years Up to \$175 contact lens allowance in lieu of eyewear every two years \$25 co-pay - lenses and frames or contacts once every 24 months Additional Benefits ur Nurseline: You may co questions.
+There is no Additional Benefits under UnitedHealthcare Medicare Advantage PPO Nurseline: You may call the Nurseline 24 hours a day, 7 days a week to speak to a registered nurse about your medical concerns and questions.
 There is no charge for this service.
-The Nurseline phone number is on your UnitedHealthcare identification card.
-Fitness Program: The SilverSneakers fitness program provides free membership at network fitness centers.
-If you live more than 15 miles from a network fitness center, you are entitled to the SilverSneakers Steps at Home program which provides general fitness, strength, walking or yoga in your home at no charge.
+The Nurseline phone number is on your UnitedHealthcare identification card. age PPO week to speak to a registered nurse abc one number is on your UnitedHealthca out your medical concerns and re identification card.
+Fitness Program: The from a network fitness Fitness Program: The SilverSneakers fitness program provides free membership at network fitness centers.
+If you live more than 15 n from a network fitness center, you are entitled to the SilverSneakers Stens at Home program which provides general fitness, strength. program provides free membership at network fitness centers.
+If you live more than 15 miles ed to the SilverSneakers Steps at Home program which provides general fitness. strength. ters.
+If you live more than 15 miles wides general fitness, strength.